JaneliaSciComp/x2s3/README.md

 ![Python CI](https://github.com/JaneliaSciComp/x2s3/actions/workflows/python-ci.yml/badge.svg)

-Proxy service which makes storage systems available with an S3-compatible REST API.
-It was built to support cloud-compatible viewers such as [N5 Viewer](https://github.com/saalfeldlab/n5-viewer) (BigDataViewer) and [Neuroglancer](https://github.com/google/neuroglancer).
+RESTful web service which makes any storage system *X* available as an S3-compatible REST API.
+It was initially built to support cloud-compatible microscopy image viewers such as [N5 Viewer](https://github.com/saalfeldlab/n5-viewer) (BigDataViewer) and [Neuroglancer](https://github.com/google/neuroglancer).

+At Janelia, we use **x2s3** to make private buckets on Seagate Lyve appear public, and to proxy internal resources (e.g. VAST S3).
+It can also be used as a pop-up file service for quickly viewing local images in BigDataViewer or Neuroglancer.

 <p align="center">
     <img src="https://raw.githubusercontent.com/JaneliaSciComp/x2s3/main/docs/use_cases.png">
 </p>

-Features:
+# Features

 * Extensible support for backend storage systems
 * Web-based file browser
 * Hidden buckets
 * Hidden prefixes
-* Object streaming
+* Non-blocking object streaming

-Inspired by S3 proxies such as [oxyno-zeta/s3-proxy](https://github.com/oxyno-zeta/s3-proxy) and [pottava/aws-s3-proxy](https://github.com/pottava/aws-s3-proxy), this service implements enough of the AWS S3 HTTP API to be useable by AWS clients, such as the one in BigDataViewer.
+Inspired by S3 proxies such as [oxyno-zeta/s3-proxy](https://github.com/oxyno-zeta/s3-proxy) and [pottava/aws-s3-proxy](https://github.com/pottava/aws-s3-proxy), this service goes a step further to implement enough of the [AWS S3 API](https://docs.aws.amazon.com/AmazonS3/latest/API/Type_API_Reference.html) to be useable by AWS clients, such as  BigDataViewer.

 S3 endpoints implemented:
 * [GetBucketAcl](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetBucketAcl.html)